 Let's discuss these core technologies -

-Building information modeling (BIM) is a technology that has major implications in the designing and implementation of smart cities, just as it does in all building.
+Building information modeling (BIM) is a technology that has major implications in the designing and implementation of smart cities, just as it does in all buildings.

 BIM helps in urban development by assisting designers in planning and designing reasonable designs with better estimations and greater efficiency.
 BIM also helps analyze buildings in urban areas to resolve design stage issues.
 BIM can be used to help analyze how buildings in smart cities would interact with each other.
 In smart cities, powered by automation, the sheer quantity of BIM-linked data can be used to drive measurement and estimation for future developments.
 Thus, BIM can prove to be an important technology to enable smart cities and smart urban planning.